joaopspsps/surrounds.kak/README.md

 ## Limitations

--   `surrounds-add-line` does not work well for text that is not at the start of the line.
--   There is no easy way to delete surrounds with more than one character.
+-   There is currently no easy way to delete surrounds with more than one character.
 However, it is possible to undo the commands with `u`.